paissad/reqcoco/README.md

 **ReqCoCo** is a set of tools which helps to generate reports of code coverage.

-The reports can generated in different ways (console, html, pdf, xlsx, ...)
+The reports can generated in different ways (console, html, json, xlsx)

 Custom generators can be built by anyone in order to generate a standard input source.
 And then **ReqCoCo** can be used to generate the reports in the desired format/output.